-Are you a representative from a school, university, ‘hackspace’, science center or community center?
+Are you a representative from a school, university, ‘hacker space’, science center or community center?
 Are you a school teacher, university teacher, coding trainer, want-to-be trainer or a professional coder?
 Are you involved or would you like to be involved in teaching and promoting coding to children and youth?
 Africa Code Week may have just the right opportunity for you to step in.

-Throughout the year, Africa Code Week hosts live Train-the-Trainer sessions where you ca acquire all the skills you need to train your peers and teach coding to young people in your community.
+Throughout the year, Africa Code Week hosts live Train-the-Trainer sessions where you can acquire all the skills you need to train your peers and teach coding to young people in your community.
 Once trained and with all relevant teaching materials in hand, you will be able to introduce your students to the fun things that can be done with code, encouraging them to explore and master challenging concepts in programming and game design.

 Spread the word and invite everyone to participate!